metrorailings/OwlBlog/content/posts/postseason-review-minnesota vikings.md

 ## Prognosis

 This team should be better given its roster.
-But an injury to a key receiver, a lack of resilience on the part of the offense, and offensive coaching
+But an injury to a key receiver, a lack of resilience on the part of the offense, iffy offensive coaching, a pedestrian quarterback, and complete lack of home field advantage will doom this team in their first match against the Saints.